sajal33/SURE-INBOX/README.md

 # SECURE-INBOX
-A full stack web application that feature email validation and email verification
+A full stack web application that features email validation and email verification